Leadership Team

 Avonlea Rickerson, MPH

-Avonlea Rickerson is the administrative specialist for the Region 9 PQC.
+Avonlea Rickerson is the Community Engagement Specialist for the Region 9 PQC.
+Currently a PhD student at the University of Michigan Medical School studying Health Infrastructures and Learning Systems with a focus on maternal health.
 She received her Master of Public Health from the University of Michigan in 2020 and her bachelor’s degree from Howard University in 2017.
-She has worked in various maternal child health roles throughout Southeast Michigan including Henry Ford Health and Black Mothers’ Breastfeeding Association.
-She pursued public health to encourage and empower women/birthing people to be more knowledgeable and proactive in their choices in pursuit of health.
-She strongly believes that through collaboration we can achieve equitable health outcomes for all.
-She is eager to be a proactive resource for birthing people and their families, and strives to advance maternal care for all.
-For fun, Avonlea enjoys traveling across the world with her loved ones, trying new foods, and going to the gym.
+She has worked in various maternal and child health roles throughout Southeast Michigan, including Henry Ford Health and the Black Mothers’ Breastfeeding Association.
+Her work is grounded in a commitment to advancing equitable maternal health outcomes through community-centered engagement, collaboration, and systems-level change.
+She pursued public health to encourage and empower women and birthing people to be informed and proactive in their health decisions, and she strives to be a proactive resource for birthing people, families, and communities.
+Her academic and professional interests center on maternal health equity, quality improvement, and collaborative approaches to improving perinatal care.
+For fun, Avonlea enjoys traveling across the world with her loved ones, going to concerts, trying new foods, and going to the gym.

 Perinatal Substance Use Disorder